gnarendra/mongo/Apps/springboot-mvc-mongodb/README.md

 ## About the App

   The purpose of this app is to demonstrate the usage of Spring BOOT framework along with MongoDB, in a cloud native way.

-Through this app, we try to illustrate the PaaS specific behaviors, like, handling of VCAP services, etc.
+  Through this app, we try to illustrate the PaaS specific behaviors, like, handling of VCAP services, etc. A developer using this app, can use this starter kit app as a reference, and he can proceed to develop his application on top of this, thus, making things easy for the developer.

   This is an application which does Person Management functionality.
 User can add a person, which will be added to his person list.
 User can read the person list, edit any of the person in the person list.
 User can delete any of his person in the person list.